 There are a few things you can do to narrow down your options and find the right bankruptcy loan in Canada for you.
 Taking these steps before you apply for post-bankruptcy loans can help ensure you’re in the best position to qualify:

-How can I be approved for a bankrupt loan?
+How can I be approved for bankruptcy loans?

 While there are lenders who will consider applicants who are in bankruptcy or who have previously been bankrupt, filling out the application isn’t all it takes to be approved.
 Here are some of the requirements you may need to meet.

+- Income.
 This is probably the most important factor for your application because lenders use income to determine whether you have the ability to repay a loan.
-Lenders typically have minimum income requirements, and you will need to provide proof of income, such as pay stubs or bank statements, to show that you meet the minimum. - Employment situation.
+Lenders typically have minimum income requirements, and you’ll need to provide proof of income, such as pay stubs or bank statements, to show that you meet the minimum.

-For loans after bankruptcy, the lender may require you to secure an asset to the loan as a guarantee in case you default. - Guarantor.
+- Assets.
+For loans after bankruptcy, the lender may require you to secure an asset for the loan as a guarantee in case you default.

 How does bankruptcy affect my credit and loan eligibility?